apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/01-reusable-content-with-pieces.md

 # Reusable content with pieces

-When you create content with the rich text editor, or images widget, that content display is limited to the where it is created.
+When you create content with the rich text editor, or images widget, that content is displayable on the page where it is created.
 That will work for some cases, but often you need more powerful tools to create different types of content that can be reused in different ways across your site.

 ## A directory of people: working with pieces

-Let's say we want to create a directory of people who work for a company.
+Let's say you want to create a directory of people who work for a company.
 People are "global content": they are useful to display here and there all over the site, they aren't tied down to one page.
 The `apostrophe-pieces` module provides a great starting point to create many types of global content.
-We'll extend it to make our own `people` module.
+You'll extend it to make your own `people` module.
 You can extend `apostrophe-pieces` many times in the same project.

 {% hint style="info" %}
 **"What about users?"** Yes, you already have a "Users" menu on your admin bar.
 And yes, users are powered by pieces.
 But we've found that confusing website editors with the publicly visible staff directory tends to cause problems in the long run.
 Plus, this way, it's a teachable moment. :\)
 {% endhint %}

-Let's create a `lib/modules/people/index.js` file:
+\1.
+Create a `lib/modules/people/index.js` file:

+{% code-tabs %}
+{% code-tabs-item title="lib/modules/people/index.js" %}
 ```javascript
 module.exports = {
   extend: 'apostrophe-pieces',